Cardinal87/FinTrack-API/README.md

 Prototype of the financial system API

 ## Features
+* Create and update user
 * User authentication and authorization
 * Create and manage multiple accounts for one user
 * Create transactions between accounts
 * Filter transactions by date/interval/account
+* Collect metrics to prometheus
+* Collect logs to loki

 ## Documentation
 ### Code documentation